-A protective refund claim is filed to preserve the taxpayer's right to claim a refund when the taxpayer's right to the refund is contingent on future events and may not be determinable until after the statute of limitations expires.
+A protective refund claim is filed to preserve the taxpayer's right to claim a refund when the taxpayer's right to the refund is 0405-6000i Rev 01/23/23 - page 7 contingent on future events and may not be determinable until after the statute of limitations expires.
 A protective refund claim is made by submitting an amended return, checking the box for a protective claim, and including a written statement that clearly identifies the basis for the claim, as well as the contingency affecting the claim.
 Any claimed overpayment is not refunded until the matter is resolved.
 The DOR will treat the amended return as an "information return."